Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 ### Returns

-An array of region objects where a ray drawn from `p1` to `p2` intersects or touches any terrain shapes.
+An combined array of distinct regions where a ray drawn from `p1` to `p2` intersects or touches any terrain shapes.
 - All regions will have a non-zero length.
 - The regions will not overlap.
-- There may be gaps _between_ regions if the line of sight ray does not intersect a terrain shape at this position.
+- There may be gaps _between_ regions if the line of sight ray does not intersect any terrain shape at this position.
 - The regions in the array are sorted in order they are encountered along the line of sight ray.
 - Each region object has the following properties: